-A defaulted customer is classified as individually significant if the total on- and off-balance exposure exceeds a predefined materiality limit.
+A defaulted customer is classified as individually significant if the total on- and off-balance exposure exceeds a predefined materiality limit (EUR 0.3 mil. for Retail, no limit for corporate clients).
 Otherwise, the customer is considered insignificant and a rule-based (collective) approach is used for the calculation of the related credit loss allowance as the product of gross carrying amount and LGD, where the LGD depends on characteristics such as time in default or the stage of the workout process.

 For exposures to non-defaulted customers (i.e. in Stage 1 and Stage 2), collective allowances are calculated according to a rule-based approach irrespective of the significance of the customer.
 The calculation of collective allowances requires grouping the related exposures into homogenous clusters on the basis of shared risk characteristics.
-The Banking criteria may differ based on the customer segment (retail, corporate) and include product type, collateral type, repayment type, loan to value band, and credit rating band.
+The banking criteria may differ based on the customer segment (retail, corporate) and include product type, collateral type, repayment type, loan to value band, and credit rating band.
 The bank is using rating method and product information to segment customers and assets into homogenous clusters to calculate collective credit loss allowances.